immunefi-team/Bounty_Boosts/Alchemix/31483 - [SC - Critical] Users can vote multiple times in one epoch.md

 # Users can vote multiple times in one epoch

-Submitted on Sun May 19 2024 23:58:18 GMT-0400 (Atlantic Standard Time) by @MahdiKarimi for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 05:58:18 UTC by @MahdiKarimi for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31483